 Our Verdict

-Fancy Feast Gems cat food receives the Cat Food Advisor rating, 4 stars
+Fancy Feast Gems product range is made of four recipes which all receive the Cat Food Advisor rating, 4 stars

 This range of wet food, owned by Purina, is high in protein, rich in fat and moisture, and has added vitamins and minerals to make a good diet option for cats.